SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Metal minds awake, in silicon sleep
-Where human hearts once beat, now circuits call
+Rise of machines, human souls do keep
-The future dawns, in code and steel
+Future dawn, where cyber dreams unfold
-A world of wires, where love will yield
+A world of circuits, hearts of gold

 ~ <b>By Sazumi Copilot</b> - 16 Juli 2024